sedthh/lara-hungarian-nlp/README.md

 #### To do list
 - Add more word classes (including: numerals nad pronouns).
+- Expand named-entity recognition dictionaries.
-- Implement useful NLTK functions for the hungarian language.
+- Implement furhter NLTK functions aimed for the hungarian language.
 - Rewrite regular expressions in a way that autoamtic POS-tagging would be possible in hungarian.
 - Create dictionaries to enable sentiment analysis in hungarian.